daniel-gheorghita/MLOps_car_price_prediction/README.md

 * it is almost guaranteed to drift over time (prices due to inflation, car properties due to trends and technological advances);
 * it is not the most popular dataset (sorry :D ).

+The raw dataset can also be found in this repository in [cars.xlsx](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/data/raw/cars.xlsx).

+The Notebook [EDA_and_create_yearly_dataset.ipynb](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/experimental_scripts/EDA_and_create_yearly_dataset.ipynb) is used for splitting this dataset into chunks based on the year.

 ## Background
 The pipeline current uses a local "out-dated" dataset.
 Meaning that the data update is simulated.
-There are multiple files which contain yearly data in the **data/yearly** folder.
-The data update pipeline simply copies periodically one of these files into the **data/available** folder (this folder needs to be cleaned, otherwise it will no longer be updated when all the yearly data is copied).
-This is the folder that the training pipeline is using.
-If the current model has been trained on older data, it is expected that it's performance drops.
+There are multiple files which contain yearly data in the [yearly](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/tree/master/data/yearly) folder.
+The data update pipeline simply copies periodically one of these files into the [available](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/tree/master/data/available) folder (this folder needs to be cleaned, otherwise it will no longer be updated when all the yearly data is copied).
+This is the folder that the [training_pipeline.py](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/flows/training_pipeline.py) is using.
+If the current model has been trained on older data, it is expected that its performance drops.
 Therefore, the training of a model happens if at least of the 3 conditions is met:
 * there is no model in the model registry;
 * the latest model in the registry shows a large RMSE on new data;
 * the new data has columns with drift compared to the dataset used for training of the current model.

-In order to actually use this pipeline with real online datasets, one would need to adapt the code in **flows/ETL_pipeline.py** to handle the new data source.
+In order to actually use this pipeline with real online datasets, one would need to adapt the code in [ETL_pipeline.py](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/flows/ETL_pipeline.py) to handle the new data source.

-The code in **flows/create_prefect_deployments.py** handles (as its name suggests) the creation of deployments using the Prefect framework.
+The code in [create_prefect_deployments.py](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/flows/create_prefect_deployments.py) handles (as its name suggests) the creation of deployments using the Prefect framework.
 Modify this file to change the frequency of dataset update or model retraining. **Improvement point**: the model retraining could be triggered by the data update.
 Currently, these 2 pipelines are not synchronized.

 ## Deployment guide